Skip to content

 Table of Contents

-If you own or otherwise manage a company, you probably know that the articles of association act like the company rulebook.
+If you own or otherwise manage a company, you probably know that the articles of association act like the company’s rulebook.
 The articles of association, or articles, primarily lay down the rules directors must follow when managing the company.
-The articles may also specify which company matters are for the shareholders to vote on.
-These rules cover a wide range of governance issues, from the powers and responsibilities of directors to the procedures for calling and conducting meetings.
-Given the fundamental importance of the articles, companies may, from time to time, wish to change their articles to reflect their evolving needs and circumstances better.
+Given the fundamental importance of the articles, companies may, from time to time, wish to change their articles to better reflect their evolving needs and circumstances.
 This article will discuss the general procedure for changing your company’s articles of association and specific relevant considerations.

 What Are Articles of Association?